pep-pig/Multiscale-Concurrent-Topology-Optimization-for-Lattice-Material-by-SIMP-on-Spark/README.md

 <p align="center">
 <img src="Imgs/Img5.png" width="460"/>
 </p>

 # How to use?
-*step1.you should have a spark enviroment* *step2.config the input in the parameter.xml which include mesh mode,boundary condition,cpu numbers to use,path for data writing and more.*
+*step1: you should have a spark enviroment*<br>
+*step2: config the input in the parameter.xml which include mesh mode,boundary condition,cpu numbers to use,path for data writing and more.*<br>
-*step3.Packaging the java code as jar file ,and submit to spark .
-There are two kinds of running mode of spark program.*
+*step3: Packaging the java code as jar file ,and submit to spark .
+There are two kinds of running mode of spark program.*<br>
 * `--local mode`:in this mode,you can run the program on windows or linux
 * `--cluster mode`:in this mode ,you can run the program only on linux